 However, if you’ll rent an apartment, then you’ll purchase a renter’s insurance policy.
 A renter’s insurance policy will protect you from damages caused by fire, theft, or other causes.
 This is also important as most landlords will not cover these and some will include getting a renter’s insurance as part of the requirements.
 You can get a renter’s insurance for a few hundred dollars per year.

 The good news about furniture is that it is mostly a one-time expense on your budget.
-Most affordable apartments do not come with furnishings, so you’ll have to include this in your budget.
+Most affordable apartments do not come with furnishings, so you’ll have to include this in your budget when you plan to live alone.
 One of the most important items to get is a comfortable bed.
 After that, you can purchase a couch, chairs, a dining table, and a TV stand, if you still have some money left.

-To save money, you can get these at thrift stores or big-box stores.
+To save money and spend less, you can get these at thrift stores or big-box stores.
 It isn’t necessary to have a fully-furnished apartment right from the start; you can start with the necessities and get more later if you have excess funds.
 However, if you’re renting a furnished apartment, then you do not have to worry about this, though it’ll reflect on the total rent cost.

 Cutlery and Tableware